A Project Roadmap: How to Keep a Team and Stakeholders on Track

 Despite its pros, there are some pitfalls while using roadmaps.

-For instance, many teams can have problems with time estimating.
+• Inaccurate time estimating.
+Many teams can have problems with time estimating.
 It causes budget overruns, project delays, or mismatched and inappropriate expectations.

+• Difficulties with a roadmap updating.
 Things can go tough if you forget to update a roadmap or, on the contrary, update it too often.
 In the first scenario, the project will be behind schedule.
 The second can cause a loss of trust in management and its ability to make strategic and long-term plans.

 Roadmap examples